• 289-GET-ZOLD (289-438-9653)

 Key Amenities Holland River trail system, Aurora Sports Dome, Industrial Parkway commercial

-Known For Starter homes, family-friendly mix, fastest-moving market in Aurora
+Known For Starter homes, family-friendly mix, steady townhouse demand

 Best For First-time buyers and starter families wanting Aurora schools